-The finger is often pointed to Varroa as the single cause, but Varroa mite only affects honey bees, not other bee species.
+Varroa mite only affects honey bees, not other bee species.

 Cutting out pesticide use could play an important role in stemming disease and pathogens in bees, but there are other issues, such as spread of disease from commercially reared species to wild bees.

-See this report (opens a new window).
+My personal view is that deforestation is the biggest problem and cause of unpredictable weather patterns.
 The effects of climate change on bees and bee decline are complex, but in altering the weather patterns and cycles, this has had some impact, for example:

 Although bee decline is a worrying issue, nevertheless, there is much we can do - many simple actions we ourselves can take.

-As some-one who has campaigned and experimented with different ways to help bees, I have been encouraged to see more species of bees in my garden this year than in previous years, including 2 uncommon species of bumblebee.
+As some-one who has campaigned and experimented with different ways to help bees, I have been encouraged to see more species of bees in my garden this year than in previous years, including 2 uncommon species of bumble bee.